ase379/ekit/README.md

 - Fixed window handling error regarding the positions
 - Multiscreen-support, the window stick to the screen of the parent window
 - Flexible Icon retrieval for supporting other icon source and icons, e.g. for ribbons
+- Added missing icons in the code.
+- Added missing translations in the code.

 ---
 ###### Originally had a _LGPLv2.1_ license, updated to v3.0